martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 This attack creates an asymmetry in the beliefs about the identity of peers.
-However, this attack is only possible if the victim (Norma) is willing to conduct two sessions concurrently, if the attacker (Mallory) is on the network path between the victims, and if the same certificate - and therefore SDP `fingerprint` attribute value - is used in both sessions.
+However, this attack is only possible if the victim (Norma) is willing to conduct two sessions nearly simultaneously, if the attacker (Mallory) is on the network path between the victims, and if the same certificate - and therefore SDP `fingerprint` attribute value - is used in both sessions.

 Where ICE {{?ICE=RFC8445}} is used, Mallory also needs to ensure that connectivity between Patsy and Norma succeed, either by forwarding checks or